 An undercover Fort Worth officer has died after being shot in the head early Friday during a gun battle with three men suspected in 17 robberies in the area, police confirmed in a late-night news conference.

-Officer Garrett Hull died at JPS Hospital Friday, Fort Worth Police Chief Joel Fitzgerald said shortly after midnight.
+Officer Garrett Hull died at John Peter Smith Hospital Friday, Fort Worth Police Chief Joel Fitzgerald said shortly after midnight.

 One of three robbery suspects, Dacion Steptoe, was killed in the shootout with police near the Los Vaqueros Sports Bar.
 Fitzgerald said Steptoe was the one who shot Hull.

 Two other suspects in custody — Samuel Mayfield and Timothy Huff — face 10 counts of robbery and two counts of attempted capital murder, police said.

 Surveillance video shows three men bursting onto a patio area of the Los Vaqueros Sports Bar.
 Police said 10 customers were there.

 "They bum-rushed the bar, told us to hit the floor.
 They had the guns out," said owner Victor Zepeda.
 "And as soon as they took off I heard gunfire.
 A lot of it."